cmeiklejohn/cmeiklejohn.github.io/_posts/2013-11-18-verified-vector-clocks-an-experience-report-part-2.markdown

 Now, to figure out how to implement the prune functionality, starting by examining the implementation of `prune` in Riak Core.

+For more information on why we have to prune, check out the classic ["Why Vector Clocks Are Hard"][hard] article from the Basho blog.

 {% highlight erlang %}
 % @doc Possibly shrink the size of a vclock, depending on current age and size.
 -spec prune(V::vclock(), Now::integer(), BucketProps::term()) -> vclock().